hypothesis/frontend-toolkit/docs/css-style-guide.md

  1. **Mixins, functions and variables** which avoid repetition and help ensure design consistency
  1. **Resets** which set sensible defaults for various elements
  1. **Basic element styles**
  1. **Components**.
-These are re-usable building blocks which use BEM-namng rules (see below).
+These are re-usable building blocks which use BEM-naming rules (see below).
 These form the majority of CSS rules.

 The SASS for Hypothesis projects is organized into several parts: